mont266/FriendsOfRescue/content/posts/2022-09-25-welcome-leo.md

 featuredImage: https://ucarecdn.com/3a8b8e86-6d01-4026-8535-b23aa4ba95b1/
 excerpt: Leo
 categories:
-  - category: Not Yet Available
+  - category: Cats & Kittens
 ---
 🧡🧡 WELCOME LEO 🧡🧡

-This little cutie is Leo and he is our first male calico 🥰
+> This little cutie is Leo and he is our first male calico 🥰

 Leo was surrendered earlier in the week along with his mummy.